 If you’re practising to become a pro, you’ll want to replicate an environment like your ping pong club.
 However, the majority of players are looking for a good quality product at a reasonable price.

 The budget for a table can range from around $100 to anywhere upwards of $3000.
 Like most things, you get what you pay for.
-The following reviews cover a range of tables that would suit different budget and playing levels.
+Our reviews cover a range of tables that would suit different budget and playing experience.